Silverware-Games/Hundred-Bullets-Issues/README.md

 # Hundred Bullets Issue Tracker

-Issue Tracker for https://hundredbullets.com Current things to improve and change in the game based on user feedback and @michaelplzno 's ideas.
+Public Issue Tracker for https://hundredbullets.com Current things to improve and change in the game based on user feedback and @michaelplzno 's ideas.
+If you have an issue with the game, feel free to add it here, or contact @michaelplzno and he will add it.

 Game Tagline: "Confront the great doubt, reach enlightment, and dodge your own bullets in this puzzle SHMUP"